DbSchema for MariaDB Database

 Introduction

-MariaDb users are a combination of username and host name which are allowed to connect ( can be '%' for any host).
-For example you can create an user in the database which may connect only from 'localhost':
+MariaDb users are a combination of username and host name allowed to connect ( can be '%' for any host).
+Check the current users and hosts allowed to connect, execute this from the mysql command prompt:

 Enable MariaDb Service